marți, 25 februarie 2025

 \begin{cases}UW=4U-10W\\UW=16W-U \end{cases}

-From here 4U-10W=16W-U\;\Leftrightarrow\;5U=26W and substituting \frac{U}{W}=\frac{26}{5} into one of the equations we have \frac{26}{5}+U=16\;\;\Rightarrow U=\frac{54}{5}.
-Then W=\frac{5}{26}\cdot U= =\frac{5}{26}\cdot \frac{54}{5}=\frac{27}{13}.
+From here $4U-10W=16W-U\;\Leftrightarrow\;5U=26W$ and substituting $\frac{U}{W}=\frac{26}{5}$ into one of the equations we have $\frac{26}{5}+U=16\;\;\Rightarrow U=\frac{54}{5}$.
+Then $W=\frac{5}{26}\cdot U=$ $=\frac{5}{26}\cdot \frac{54}{5}=\frac{27}{13}.$

 Oh, finally, from (5) we calculate the area of the parallelogram

-\textbf{S}_{ABCD}=2 \cdot \left (\frac{9}{\frac{27}{13}}+\frac{180}{\frac{54}{5}}+27 \right )=96
+$$\textbf{S}_{ABCD}=2 \cdot \left (\frac{9}{\frac{27}{13}}+\frac{180}{\frac{54}{5}}+27 \right )=96$$

 ЛЕМА и ЗАКЛУЧОК кои не се премногу НЕКОРИСНИ // A LEMMA and a COROLLARY that are not too USELESS

-We denote in these lines with \textbf{S}_{ABC} the area of triangle ABC.
+We denote in these lines with $\textbf{S}_{ABC}$ the area of triangle $ABC$.

-LEMMA Let ABCD be a convex quadrilateral and O be the point of
+LEMMA Let $ABCD$ be a convex quadrilateral and $O$ be the point of

-intersection of the diagonals AC,\;BD.
-Then
+intersection of the diagonals $AC,\;BD.$ Then

-\textbf{S}_{AOB} \cdot \textbf{S}_{COD}= \textbf{S}_{AOD} \cdot \textbf{S}_{BOC} \tag{1}
+$$\textbf{S}_{AOB} \cdot \textbf{S}_{COD}= \textbf{S}_{AOD} \cdot \textbf{S}_{BOC} \tag{1}$$

 holds.

-Proof of Lemma {it would work immediately by applying the formula for the area of a triangle \textbf{S}_{AOB}=OA \cdot OB \cdot \sin \widehat{AOB}/2 etc. and the equality of the sines of the supplementary angles.
+Proof of Lemma {it would work immediately by applying the formula for the area of a triangle $\textbf{S}_{AOB}=OA \cdot OB \cdot \sin \widehat{AOB}/2$ etc. and the equality of the sines of the supplementary angles.
 I prefer a demonstration that would make even a parrot envious.}

-Let {\color{Brown} {AE}},\;{\color{Brown}{CF}} \perp BD
+Let ${\color{Brown} {AE}},\;{\color{Brown}{CF}} \perp BD$.

 We have the formulas

-2\textbf{S}_{AOB}={\color{Yellow}{OB}} \cdot {\color{Brown}{AE}},\;\;\;\;2\textbf{S}_{BOC}={\color{Blue}{OB}} \cdot {\color{Brown}{CF}} \tag{2}
+$$2\textbf{S}_{AOB}={\color{Yellow}{OB}} \cdot {\color{Brown}{AE}},\;\;\;\;2\textbf{S}_{BOC}={\color{Blue}{OB}} \cdot {\color{Brown}{CF}} \tag{2}$$

-2\textbf{S}_{COD}={\color{Green}{OD}} \cdot {\color{Brown}{CF}},\;\;\;\;2\textbf{S}_{AOD}={\color{Red}{OD}} \cdot {\color{Brown}{AE}} \tag{3}
+$$2\textbf{S}_{COD}={\color{Green}{OD}} \cdot {\color{Brown}{CF}},\;\;\;\;2\textbf{S}_{AOD}={\color{Red}{OD}} \cdot {\color{Brown}{AE}} \tag{3}$$

 Then

-4\textbf{S}_{AOB}\cdot \textbf{S}_{COD}={\color{Yellow}{OB}} \cdot {\color{Brown}{AE}} \cdot {\color{Green}{OD}} \cdot {\color{Brown}{CF}}={\color{Blue}{OB}} \cdot {\color{Brown}{CF}} \cdot {\color{Red}{OD}} \cdot {\color{Brown}{AE}}=4\textbf{S}_{BOC} \cdot \textbf{S}_{AOD}.
+$4\textbf{S}_{AOB}\cdot \textbf{S}_{COD}={\color{Yellow}{OB}} \cdot {\color{Brown}{AE}} \cdot {\color{Green}{OD}} \cdot {\color{Brown}{CF}}={\color{Blue}{OB}} \cdot {\color{Brown}{CF}} \cdot {\color{Red}{OD}} \cdot {\color{Brown}{AE}}=4\textbf{S}_{BOC} \cdot \textbf{S}_{AOD}.$

 The Lemma is proven.

-\square(QED Lemma)
+$\square$(QED Lemma)

-COROLLARY In the trapezoid ABCD,\;\; AB \parallel CD we have
+COROLLARY In the trapezoid $ABCD,\;\; AB \parallel CD$ we have

-\textbf{S}_{AOD}^2=\textbf{S}_{BOC}^2=\textbf{S}_{AOB} \cdot \textbf{S}_{COD} \tag{4}
+$$\textbf{S}_{AOD}^2=\textbf{S}_{BOC}^2=\textbf{S}_{AOB} \cdot \textbf{S}_{COD} \tag{4}$$

-Indeed, let AE,\;BF \perp CD.
-We have AE=BF, so
+Indeed, let $AE,\;BF \perp CD$.
+We have $AE=BF$, so

-2\textbf{S}_{ACD}=AE \cdot CD=BF \cdot CD=2 \textbf{S}_{BCD}\;\;\Rightarrow\;\textbf{S}_{ACD}-\textbf{S}_{COD}=\textbf{S}_{BCD}-\textbf{S}_{COD}\Rightarrow
+$2\textbf{S}_{ACD}=AE \cdot CD=BF \cdot CD=2 \textbf{S}_{BCD}\;\;\Rightarrow\;\textbf{S}_{ACD}-\textbf{S}_{COD}=\textbf{S}_{BCD}-\textbf{S}_{COD}\Rightarrow$

 and (4) results from (1).